JennyBacab/IntroAlgorithmsResearch/README.md

 -**Maintenance:** Is the constant cleaning and update of the code or data of computer hardware or software.

-- **Documentation:** Is searching for answers trough papers or forums about a problem or a topic you want to learn about.
+-**Documentation:** Is searching for answers trough papers or forums about a problem or a topic you want to learn about.